-Please explain your private drainage arrangements briefly here and show more details on your plans and supporting information: new development will connect to the existing waste treatment plant and reed bed which currently serves te rest of the Heads of Ayr Farm Park development $T \text{ Yes} \leq No$ Do your proposals make provision for sustainable drainage of surface water?? (e.g. SUDS arrangements) Note:-Please include details of SUDS arrangements on your plans Selecting 'No' to the above question means that you could be in breach of Environmental legislation.
-Are you proposing to connect to the public water supply network? Τ Yes ≤ No, using a private water supply ≤ No connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site).
-Assessment of Flood Risk ≤ Yes T No ≤ Don't Know Is the site within an area of known risk of flooding?
-If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can be determined.
-You may wish to contact your Planning Authority or SEPA for advice on what information may be required. \leq Yes T No \leq Don't Know Do you think your proposal may increase the flood risk elsewhere?
-Trees T Yes \leq No Are there any trees on or adjacent to the application site?
-If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the proposal site and indicate if any are to be cut back or felled.
-Waste Storage and Collection T Yes \leq No Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
-If Yes or No, please provide further details: (Max 500 characters) Area of waste collection indicated at junction of existing service road serving Heads of Ayr Farm Park and Nursery

-Residential Units Including Conversion

-Does your proposal include new or additional houses and/or flats?

-T Yes \leq No
+Please explain your private drainage arrangements briefly here and show more details on your plans and s upporting information: new development will connect to the existing waste treatment plant and reed bed which currently serves Ayr Farm Park development Do your proposals make provision for sustainable drainage of surface water?? (e.g. SUDS arrangements) T yes $\leq$ No Note:- Please include details of SUDS arrangements on your plans Selecting 'No' to the above question means that you could be in breach of Environmental legislation.
+Are you proposing to connect to the public water supply network?
+T Yes Solution No, using a private water supply So connection required If No, using a private water supply, please show on plans the supply and all works needed to provide it (on or off site) in No, using a private water supply, please snow on plans the supply and all works needed to provide it (on or on site).
+Assessment of Flood Risk Is the site within an area of known risk of flooding? $\leq \gamma$ Yes T No $\leq$ Don't Know If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment befor determined.
+You may wish to contact your Planning Authority or SEPA for advice on what information may Do you think your proposal may increase the flood risk elsewhere? $\leq \infty$ Yes T No $\leq$ Don't Know Trees Are there any trees on or adjacent to the application site?
+T yes $\leq$ No If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the any are to be cut back or felled. e proposal site and indicate if Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
+T Yes $\leq$ No If Yes or No, please provide further details: (Max 500 characters) Area of waste collection indicated at junction of existing service road serving Heads of Ayr Farm Park and d Nursery Residential Units Including Conversion Does your proposal include new or additional houses and/or flats?
+T Yes $\leq$ No